HAIR LOSS & THE 5 STAGES OF GRIEF

 Hair loss can have a devastating effect on your emotional well being and self-esteem and if you are grieving, this is an additional trauma that you could do without.
 The trauma and psychological stress caused by hair loss is rarely acknowledged or taken seriously but during times of bereavement, it is another form of loss that can be devastating in a time of sorrow.
 We hope to ease this time of trauma and sorrow by explaining why grief causes hair loss, followed by the stages of grief you might experience upon losing your hair and how to treat hair loss, restoring hair growth.

 Grief has a destabilising impact on physical and mental health.
 The loss of loved ones can leave you in a conscious or unconscious state of stress.
-The effects of grief unpredictable and ongoing, with no immediate end in sight.
+The effects of grief are unpredictable and ongoing, with no immediate end in sight.
 Grief can make you feel sad, adrift, lonely and insecure.
 Such emotions have negative effects on your health, which can manifest in hair loss.
 Grief can trigger hair loss.
-To discover how
+To discover how, grief causes hair loss keep reading.

 How Does Grief Cause Hair Loss?